 High data protection

 News about various resources being hacked gets published every other day.
 Just recently, Nintendo stated that up to date, a grand total of 300,000 user accounts have been hacked.
 Cybersecurity is our daily concern, both personally and professionally.

-Teams responsible for developing the Rails framework invested a great deal of thought on its data protection capabilities.
+Teams responsible for developing the Rails framework invested a great deal of thought into its data protection capabilities.
 Among other things, RoR contains password and credit card data encryption.
 Special measures are taken to prevent SQL injection and XSS attacks.